Business Plan Challenge

 Specific criteria that will be evaluated during the business pitches are:

-- Clearly identified problem/need in the market
+- Clearly identified niche in the market

-- Defined market target
+- Defined target market

 - Value Proposition: how does your product or service solve the problem/need?